|TITLE||Neurology and Ophthalmology|

 |ADDITIONAL NOTES||Teaching Methods:

-1. Classroom-based integrated teaching sessions aimed at imparting basic principles of neurology.
+1. Classroom-based integrated teaching sessions aimed at imparting basic principles of neurology and ophthalmology.
 Most of the sessions are case-based and multidisciplinary.
 The programme of lecture/seminars is designed to address common clinical problems, disease processes, ancillary investigations and priorities in management/rehabilitation.

 2. Tutorials: interactive small group teaching sessions aimed to focus on neurological examination, clinical methods, communication and interpretation of investigative data.
 Whenever possible real patients are involved in teaching.
 Separate pathology sessions are also delivered.